-However, I know if I always eat like that, I’m going to pack on a ton of weight.
+However, I know if I always eat like that, I’m going to pack on lots of weight.

 So I plan ahead for a big meal so that I can enjoy it guilt-free, and not see the scale budge.
 I eat protein and veggies for lunch, strategically undereating so that I can overeat for dinner – and not gain weight in the long run.

 #3) Never eat 2 bad meals in a row.
 We have a big “never two in a row” rule at Nerd Fitness.
 Believe it or not, even being healthy just 50% of the time carries with it the tremendous potential for weight loss and a healthier life.
 So, if you eat a bad lunch, follow it up with a healthy dinner.
-Eat fast food for dinner?
+Eat too much pizza for dinner?
 Cool!
 Make your breakfast healthy.

 This is NOT “100% or nothing.”
 Every decision counts, every meal counts, so any decision where you are SLIIIIIGHTLY healthier than you would have been otherwise is a win in my book.

-If you’re interested in the Nerd Fitness philosophy on proper diet, make sure you read our article “How to Start Eating Healthy.”
-It’ll give you 10 tips to kickstart your weight loss journey.
+If you’re interested in the Nerd Fitness philosophy on proper diet, make sure you read our article “How to Start Eating Healthy,” which will teach you how to build a plate like this:

-Here are some other strategies for healthy eating.
+Here are some other strategies for healthy eating on the road.